Calathea bachemiana (Goeppertia bachemiana) Indoor Care, Propagation and Common problems

 Potting Mix

-The best potting mix for Calathea bachemiana should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Buy quality Calathea potting medium from Etsy.
+The best potting mix for Goeppertia bachemiana should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Aroids potting mixes and allpurpose potting mixes are good for this plant.

 Repotting

-Repot Calathea bachemiana every 1 or 2 years at the beginning of the growing season or when it becomes root-bound.
+Repot Goeppertia bachemiana every 1 or 2 years at the beginning of the growing season when it becomes root-bound.
 Take care not to injure its delicate roots.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these ceramic pots on Amazon.

 Before repotting, water the plant thoroughly at least 1 day before to hasten establishment as a well hydrated plant suffers less repotting shock.